What countries have voter identification requirements?

 Canada uses “voter information cards” and allows some “alternative” proof of identity documents; photo ID is not mandated.

 36 US states require some form of voter ID – depending on state this can be either photo ID or non-photo ID.
+Some states provide a voter photo ID card at no charge.

 • Utility bill